Mass media in Monterey County, California

-Media in Monterey County is a designated market area (DMA) or media market that includes print media (newspapers and magazines) and broadcast media (radio and television) in Monterey County, California.
+Mass media in Monterey County includes print media (newspapers and magazines) and broadcast media (radio and television) in Monterey County, California.

 It includes the cities of Monterey and Salinas, as well as the towns in the Salinas Valley in the Central Coast of California.

 Television

 The Monterey-Salinas metropolitan statistical (or service) area (MSA) is served by a variety of local television stations, and is the 124th largest designated market area (DMA) in the U.S. with 222,900 homes.
 As of 2025: